 Handshake is USF's online career management platform for college recruiting.
 You’ll be able easily upload your resume, search and apply for full-time jobs and internships, register for on-campus workshops and events, and schedule career counseling appointments.

-USF participates in two Internship Exchanges, in which you will find listings across the nation for students and alumni.
-The internships listed are exchanged among 30+ participating Universities including Boston College, Notre Dame, Princeton, MIT, Yale, USC, and Harvard University.
+USF participates in the UCAN Internship Exchanges, in which you will find listings across the nation for students and alumni.
+The internships listed are exchanged among 15+ participating Universities including Boston College, Notre Dame, Tulane, Princeton, Wake Forest, Emory, and Harvard University.

 Sign up and create a new account with your USF email, and password of your choice.

 GoinGlobal USA & Canada City Career Guides fast-track finding employment opportunities within the largest and most dynamic metropolitan areas in North America.
 Each City Career Guide contains recommended web sites, professional resources and reliable statistics.

 GoinGlobal Country Career Guides are the ultimate international job seeker’s guide!
 Packed with country-specific information, this massive research tool contains more than 80,000 resources for finding international employment at home and abroad.
 Each guide has been developed by a local career specialist and is updated annually.

 Glassdoor for Students is a free job search resource customized to meet the specific needs of college students and includes career overview pages, companies hiring new grads, and entry-level and internship search.